 5. SENSORS AND SEGMENTED CONTENT.
 The consumer increasingly takes more responsibility in making their decisions.
 He compares, evaluates, comments and finally decides what product likes and if he prefers to buy it on the Internet or in the physical store.
 Nowadays consumers choose what they want to see and when.
 Brands don’t have anymore the power to force consumers on what to watch.
 Given this paradigm, it is logical that the message is increasingly personalized, to the point where the consumer can choose which product he is interested in and when he wants to know about it.

 6. BEACONS.
 Technologies in mobile devices like beacons put into reality the power to go into a store and get recognized by different screens: until the point that screens greet you by your name.
 It is also possible, using sensors, to recommend products based on gender and what the customer has chosen.

 7. MIRROR SCREENS.
 The inside of a store should be an experiential circuit with some magic things like mirror screens.
-These can go as unnoticed as if they were one more element of the decoration, however mirror screens can surprise consumers by showing a concrete message when they approach to.
+These can go as unnoticed as if they were one more element of the decoration, however, mirror screens can surprise consumers by showing a concrete message when they approach.

 8. INTERACTIVE FITTING ROOMS.
-Every point in the shop should bring an experience, from the most hidden places like fitting rooms.
-Here, well-integrated screens can influence consumers while they are trying on the clothes and even allow them to make the purchase and send it home.
+Every point in the shop should bring experience, from the most hidden places like fitting rooms.
+Here, well-integrated screens can influence consumers while they are trying on clothes and even allow them to make the purchase and send them home.